georgepsarakis/pitch/README.md

 	-
         url: >
             /users/{{ item.login }}/repos
+        # This iterable has been added to the context
+        # by the post_register plugin in the previous step.
         with_items: user_list
+        # Conditionals are dynamically evaluated at each loop cycle.
         when: item.id >= 2 and item.id <=4
         plugins:
             - plugin: request_delay
               seconds: 2.0

 ```